How to Scale: 7 Proven Tips to Scale Your Small Business

 I’m always amazed when small businesses we speak to have no database of customer information for business development purposes.
 Not only do they not have a system in place for growing their business, but they have no way to quantify opportunities to expand their services (see point #6 below).

 If this does not apply to you, then skip ahead.
-However, if you don’t have any form of business development system in place, i’s time to develop one.
+However, if you don’t have any form of business development system in place, it’s time to develop one.

-There is no one-size fits all approach to business development, however I have found that a combination of team empowerment (commission on closes) and owner-led initiatives tend to work well, (especially if this is your first go-around).
+There is no one-size fits all approach to business development.
+Nevertheless, I have found that a combination of team empowerment (commission on closes) and owner-led initiatives tend to work well.
+This is especially true if this is your first go-around.

-On top of the right team structure and incentivization, it would be valuable to get a lead-generation engine in place.
-This engine will look different depending on the industry, service or product, however if you”re considering cold email, check out our DIY set up article here for a complete cold email launch.
+Along with the right team structure and incentivization, you will want to get a lead-generation engine in place.
+This engine will look different depending on the industry, service or product.
+However, if you are considering cold email, check out our DIY set-up article for a complete cold email launch.

-Track your data and monitor opportunities.
+Track your data and monitor your opportunities.
 Great deals are born from simple conversations.
-A prudent business development specialist will know that the better you know the prospect, the better deal you’re likely to create.
-Never wait for deals, create them.
+A prudent business development specialist will confirm that the better you know the prospect, the better deal you are likely to create.

-Typically, a great sale, with follow on service will become ripe grounds for a great deal.
+Typically, a great sale with some follow-on service will become ripe grounds for a great deal.
 Likewise, a great deal can lead to fertile opportunities to sell more to the same customer.
-Win, win.

 5. Changing Pricing Models

 Having trouble growing your business, but haven’t looked at your pricing models?
-Ring the opportunity bell… Every business has it’s phases of growth that necessitate the adaptation of pricing in order to support business needs.
+Ring the opportunity bell… Every company has phases of growth that necessitate pricing adaptation in order to support business needs.

-I’m not just talking about increasing prices to inflate profit, I’m talking about examining your business model and defining what the most strategic opportunities are for you to turn scaling costs into fixed costs, one-time-purchases into recurring and finding margin within your existing contracts / products.
+I’m not just talking about increasing prices to inflate profit, either.
+I’m talking about examining your business model and defining what the most strategic opportunities are for you to:

-Profit, products, costs, overhead are all data and with enough knowledge you should be able to define a formula that maximizes the value you’re seeing (and giving) in each area.
+Profit, products, costs, overhead are all data.
+With enough knowledge, you should be able to define a formula that more predictably maximizes the value you are seeing (and giving!) in each area.

-For example: imagine a company where 50% of their new revenue (and over 65% of annual profit) was coming from up-sell / add-on contracts, but their main focus was selling the small product at a profit.
-If we deconstruct even further, we’d discover that if they increased their amount of upsells by 20% that their total profit would increase by 7%.
+For example: imagine a company where 50% of their new revenue (and over 65% of annual profit) was coming from up-sell / add-on contracts.
+Their main focus though was selling the small product at a profit.
+If we deconstruct this situation even further, we would discover that if they increased their amount of upsells by 20%, their total profit would increase by 7%.

 6. Expand Your Service Offerings

 If you have a business, you have customers.
 Hopefully your customers love you, because you serve them well.
-Maybe you serve them really really well in one specific thing, which makes you the BEST at that one specific thing and you’ve never taken the time to look at how you can extend that service to other areas of their business.
+Maybe you serve them exceptionally well in one specific area, which makes you the BEST at that one specific thing.
+And maybe you have never taken the time to look at how you can extend that service to other areas of their business.

-For the record, I think every business should expand their services only at the right time and for the right people – so use your own judgement when applying this.
+For the record, I think every business should expand their services only at the right time and for the right people.
+Use your own judgment when applying this concept.

-Let’s work on a hypothetical.
+Let’s work on another hypothetical.
 Suppose you have 20 quality customers that pay you regularly for service X. They also pay or purchase a somewhat similar service, Y, from another vendor.
-You know the general price they pay and you know they are satisfied with that vendor, but not ecstatic about them.
+You know the general price they pay.
+You know they are satisfied with that vendor, but not ecstatic about them.

 To go a little deeper, let’s look at a few situations in the chart below for what makes sense to pursue as a service extension:

 As a rule of thumb, if you have less than 100 customers, look for opportunities that fall within the 50%-150% range of your current pricing.
-Anything that’s too small will not create enough revenue, anything that’s too big will become too much of a hassle to manage.
+Anything that is too small will not create enough revenue.
+Anything that is too big will become too much of a hassle to manage.

-Alternatively, if you have hundreds of customers, measure the value of add-ons by % increase to revenue and profit margin.
+Alternatively, if you have hundreds of customers, measure the value of add-ons by percentage increase to revenue and profit margin.
 200 new customers each bringing in $50 a month of profit makes sense.

 7. Refine Your Marketing and Branding